 • SSL Certificate provided to encrypt connection and data in transit

 • Built on enterprise-grade cloud infrastructure

 Enterprise-grade cloud infrastructure is critical for database performance.
-The CenturyLink Platform powered by Hyperscale servers out-performed other high profile competitors in an independent benchmark study by CloudHarmony.
+The CenturyLink Platform out-performed other high profile competitors in an independent benchmark study by CloudHarmony.
 By leveraging this platform, Relational DB benefits from SSD storage which is local to the host.
 This maximizes storage performance and minimizes “noisy neighbor” problems when compared to a standard SAN.
 Additionally, the platform provides a minimum of 15,000 IOPs which will help drive lightning fast database query response times…and unlike some of our competitors, we don’t charge extra for those input-out (I/O) requests.

 Where Does Relational DB Fit in the Portfolio of CenturyLink Database Services?

 When CenturyLink acquired Orchestrate in April 2015, it first brought Database-as-a-Service to the CenturyLink Platform.
 This release rounds out our Database-as-a-Service portfolio, by adding a relational database option.
 Orchestrate’s NoSQL approach to backing stores provides familiar JSON object storage with built-in facilities graphs, geospatial queries, and time ordered data.
 Orchestrate does not provide transactions; however, so it is not a good fit for apps that rely on ACID semantics for transactional integrity.
 When you require a relational approach to backing your store, you have two options: Managed Relational Database or Relational DB.